MarySed/movie-widget/README.md

 ### `yarn serve`

 Runs the app in the development mode.<br />
-Open port 3000 to see it.
+Open http://localhost:3000 to see it.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.